 Reproductive disorders affect society in diverse ways, from reducing the efficiency of food production to impacting the survival of endangered species.
 A major limitation to improved reproductive efficiency in mammal species is embryonic mortality, which is estimated to be 25 to 60 percent, depending on the species.

 In the United States, high rates of unexplained infertility and peri-implantation embryonic loss occur in both humans and domestic animals.
 The 1995 National Survey of Family Growth indicated that 15 percent of women of reproductive age have infertility-associated health-care visits, and the Centers for Disease Control reported 16 percent of couples in the nation experience infertility.

 Many pregnancy losses in both humans and domestic animals are attributed to asynchrony in signaling between the conceptus (fetus and placenta) and uterus or to endometrial dysfunction, resulting in defective pregnancy recognition, implantation, and/or placentation.
 In addition, intrauterine growth restriction, a major human health problem in the United States and around the world, causes significant perinatal complications and may contribute to adult-onset diseases, due to the involvement of multiple genetic and environmental factors.

-From a male perspective, population-based retrospective studies suggest a global decline in semen quality of men and wildlife, influenced by geographical location.
-The incidence of testicular cancer and congenital reproductive tract abnormalities such as cryptorchidism and hypospadias has increased in men in several study populations.
+From a male perspective, population-based retrospective studies suggest a global decline in semen quality of humans and animals, influenced by geographical location.
+The incidence of testicular cancer and congenital reproductive tract abnormalities such as cryptorchidism and hypospadias has increased in several human study populations.
 Man-made endocrine-disrupting chemicals, ranging from plastics to pesticides, are thought to play a causal role in these disturbances.
-Some of these toxins may disrupt sensitive genes in the developing fetal gonad; others affect the post-pubertal male.
+Some of these toxins may disrupt sensitive genes in the developing fetal gonad, while others affect the post-pubertal male.